dwarvesf/playground/Engineering/A and CNAME records in DNS.md

 ### CNAME record

-A canonical name `CNAME` is a type of database record in the Domain Name System (DNS) that shows that one domain name is a nickname or alias for another domain name.
-The `CNAME`, which is also called the "true name," is especially important when more than one service runs from the same IP address.
+`A CNAME` is a database entry in the Domain Name System (DNS) that indicates that one domain name is a alias for another.
+The `CNAME`, often known as the "true name," is especially crucial when multiple services are running from the same IP address.

 ![CNAME record config picture](_assets/CNAME_record_config_picture.jpg)